Recent papers

 with finite expected coding volume satisfy certain notions of weak

-Bernoulli in higher dimensions which have been previously introduced
+Bernoulli in higher dimensions which have

 and studied in the literature.
 In particular, this yields

-(using past work of van den Berg and the author) the fact that the
+den Berg and the author) the fact that the

 Ising model is weak Bernoulli throughout the subcritical regime.